robertoporfiro/robertoporfiro/README.md

 	- [Vault Secrets Engine Terraform Module](https://github.com/robertoporfiro/terraform-vault-secrets-engines)

 - 🌱 I’m currently learning ...
+	- about Smart Contracts
+	- about Daml
+	- about Private Market
-	- Learning about deploy Vault at scale
+	- about deploy Vault at scale
-	- Learning new alternativies to install Jenkins with HA.
+	- and new alternativies to install Jenkins with HA.

 - ⚡ Fun fact: ...